StefanDima14/DevOps-Bootcamp-2025/IaC with Terraform & Cloud Formation/cloudformation/readme.md

 The infrastructure created has:

 - **EC2 Key Pair (`NewKeyPair`)**: Creates an EC2 key pair named `nodes-connect` to enable SSH access to the instances.
-The private key must be downloaded and used for SSH connections.
+The private key must be downloaded and used for SSH connections. the key-pair is stored in the SSM service.

 - **VPC (`VPC`)**: Provisions a Virtual Private Cloud with the CIDR block `10.10.0.0/16`, DNS support, and DNS hostnames enabled.
 This provides an isolated network for the resources.